Norman Pearlstine: Personal

 Pearlstine has been married four times.
-During college, he married Charlene Pearlstine; they divorced while he was in law school.
+During college, he married Charlene Weinstein; they divorced while he was in law school.
 In 1973, he married Adele Wilson, a schoolteacher.
 In 1988, he married Nancy Friday; they divorced in 2005.
 In the same year, he married Jane Boon, an industrial engineer and the author of the novels Edge Play and Bold Strokes.

 Recognition

 In January 2005, the American Society of Magazine Editors named Pearlstine the recipient of its Lifetime Achievement Award and inducted him into the Magazine Editors’ Hall of Fame.
 He was honored with the Gerald Loeb Lifetime Achievement Award for Distinguished Business and Financial Journalism in 2000.
 He received the National Press Foundation's Editor of the Year Award in 1989.

 Pearlstine received the 2019 Medal for Lifetime Achievement in Journalism from the Poynter Institute during their annual Bowtie Ball on November 2, 2019.

-Pearlstine served on the boards of the Tribeca Film Institute and the Watson Institute for International and Public Affairs.
-He was a member of the advisory board of the Craig Newmark Graduate School of Journalism at the City University of New York and was previously co-chairman of the Center on Communication Leadership and Policy at the USC Annenberg School for Communication and Journalism where he remains a member.
+Pearlstine previously served on the boards of the Tribeca Film Institute and the Watson Institute for International and Public Affairs.
+He was a member of the advisory board of the Craig Newmark Graduate School of Journalism at the City University of New York.
 He was on the boards of the Carnegie Corporation, and the Committee to Protect Journalists.
-He is also a member of the Council on Foreign Relations. and he serves on the board of the Reporters Committee for Freedom of the Press.
 From 2006 to 2011, Pearlstine was president and CEO of the American Academy in Berlin.

 Pearlstine was briefly part of the controversy surrounding Matthew Cooper when, after the United States Supreme Court refused to review adverse lower court decisions, he gave Cooper's notes to the independent prosecutor investigating the outing of Valerie Plame as a covert agent of the CIA.
 From this experience, Pearlstine wrote a book entitled Off the Record: The Press, the Government, and the War over Anonymous Sources for Farrar, Straus and Giroux.